gerbless/react-tutorial/README.md

 /********** main.js **********/
 ```

-The project structure should look similar to this image below
+The project structure should look similar to this picture below

 ![structure][screen07]

 ## Real example

-Until now, we have done some basic examples to understand how react works.
+Until now, we have done some basic examples to understand how ReactJS works.
 This time, we are going to create a real example with a real use case.

-We will create a Flickr search term which allow us to find photos related to search terms.
+We will create a Flickr search term which allow us to find photos related to search terms(It's pretty easy to do this with all the stuff we know already).

 - We need to use jQuery.js or Zepto.js to manage AJAX calls
 - This library has to be included in index.html

-The HTML code should look like this
+The HTML code should look as below

 ![screen09][screen09]

-We will follow the main idea about create multiple react components.
+We will follow the main idea about create multiple React components.
 So, in this case we need to create
 several Javascript files to achieve that:

 - services: we save all the logic to make AJAX calls to server side and to create correct URL.
-- FlickrImage: responsible for showing the retrieved image
+- FlickrImage: responsible for showing the retrieved image.
-- ImageGallery: component that holds a FlickImage list to show to us
+- ImageGallery: component that holds a FlickImage list to show to us.
-- SearchTermContainer: component with the search term input and action button to begin search
+- SearchTermContainer: component with the search term input and action button to begin search.
-- FlickrApp: Wrapper holding everything else
+- FlickrApp: Wrapper holding everything else.

-First of all, we will write all the needed logic to create AJAX calls in services.js
+First of all, we are going to write all the needed logic to create AJAX calls in services.js

 ```javascript
 //function that allow us to create the correct URL according to search term